-If you are asking, why did my banana bread come out gummy, the answer is usually simple: the loaf held more moisture than its crumb structure could support.
-In most cases, banana bread gummy texture comes from underbaking, too much banana, excess liquid, overmixing, weak leaveners, or slicing the loaf too soon.
+Banana bread is usually gummy because the loaf holds more moisture than its crumb structure can support.
+In most cases, that happens because of underbaking, too much banana or liquid, overmixing, weak leaveners, or slicing too soon.

-Why Did My Banana Bread Come Out Gummy?
+What Causes Banana Bread to Turn Out Gummy?

 If your banana bread came out gummy, one of these issues is usually behind it: